-- The U. S. Drought Monitor map released on March 4, 2021 depicts the entire state with some level of drought designation.
-Last year at this time the state was free of any drought.
-About 60% of the state was Abnormally Dry, and 40% of the state in Moderate Drought conditions.
-A small area in Rock County in southwest Minnesota and another in the northwest corner of Kittson County had Severe Drought conditions.
+- The U. S. Drought Monitor map released on March 3, 2022 depicts 43% of Minnesota with no drought designation.
+The last time the state was this free of drought was on May 18, 2021.
+Last year at this time there was some level of drought designation in the state.
+About 57% of the state was Abnormally Dry, and 27% of the state in Moderate Drought conditions.
+Two areas in north central and northeast Minnesota have Severe Drought conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

-- The U.S. Geological Survey reports that stream discharge values (where winter measurements are possible) are normal to much above the historical median for the date for the few Minnesota rivers that have data.
-Some streams have below normal discharge values in the northeast.
-Rivers in general are responding to the snow melt with a slow rise.
+- The U.S. Geological Survey reports that stream discharge values (where winter measurements are possible) are normal to above the historical median for the date for the few Minnesota rivers that have data, mostly in the central and southeast.

 [see: USGS Stream Flow Conditions]

-- In their final report of the 2019 growing season (November 25), the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 64 percent Adequate, and 35 percent Surplus.
+- In their final report of the 2021 growing season (November 28), the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 2 percent Very Short, 11 percent Short, 80 percent Adequate, and 5 percent Surplus.
 History has shown that soil moisture conditions observed in the late autumn are indicative of conditions to be expected when the soil thaws.
-Soil moisture readings at Waseca and at Lamberton finished above the historical median for the final report for 2019.
-Soil temperatures at the U of M St. Paul Campus Climate Observatory have stayed near 32 degrees at the four inch depth throughout much of the winter.
+Soil moisture readings at Waseca and at Lamberton finished above the historical median for the final report for 2021.
+Soil temperatures at the U of M St. Paul Campus Climate Observatory have stayed just under 32 degrees at the four inch depth under sod since early January.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton) | U. of M. Southern Research & Outreach Center (Waseca)]

-- The potential for wildfires is currently rated by DNR Forestry as Low across northern, central and southeast Minnesota and High across southwest and south central Minnesota.
+- The potential for wildfires is currently rated by DNR Forestry as Low across the entire state.

 [see: Fire Danger Rating Map]

-- Minnesota lakes and wetland complexes continue to be ice covered, but some streams are opening up.
+- Minnesota lakes and wetland complexes continue to be ice covered, but some streams in the southeast are opening up.
 The median date for lake ice to leave lakes in far southern Minnesota is late March.
 Lake and river ice is never completely safe.
-There was rapid ice formation on Lake Superior during the month.
-On February 12, Lake Superior had 14% ice cover.
-By February 19 Superior was 50% covered.
-As fast as it formed, it faded away.
-On March 8, Lake Superior was 14.9% covered by ice.
+Ice cover on Lake Superior has generally been above the 1973-2021 median for the past two weeks.
+On March 3, 2022 64% of Lake Superior was ice covered.
 The maximum ice coverage for Lake Superior typically happens in late February.

-- The March precipitation outlook has equal chances for below normal and above normal precipitation for all but the northeast, where there is a tilt toward above normal precipitation.
+- The March precipitation outlook has a slight tilt for above normal precipitation for much of the state, except the west central and the northwest.
+These areas will equal chances for below normal and above normal precipitation for all but the northeast.
 Historically, average March precipitation totals range from near three-quarters of an inch in northwestern Minnesota to around two inches in southern sections of the state.
 March is a transition month when cold, dry continental air masses are gradually replaced by warm, moist air on a more frequent basis.
 This is demonstrated by the fact that March's normal precipitation is 50 percent higher than February's normal precipitation, the greatest percentage increase between any two successive months.

 [see: Climate Prediction Center 30-day Outlook | March Precipitation Normal Map]

-- The March temperature outlook indicates a high likelihood for above normal temperatures.
+- The March temperature outlook indicates a tendency for below normal temperatures.
 Normal March high temperatures climb from near 30 degrees early in the month to the low to mid-40s by month's end.
 Normal March lows begin the month in the single digits above zero in the far north and mid-teens in the south.
 By late March, normal lows are in the low 20s in the north, near 30 in the south.

 [see: Climate Prediction Center 30-day Outlook | March Temperature Normal Map]

-- The 90-day precipitation outlook for March through May indicates equal chances for below, normal and above normal precipitation in the west with slightly better odds of above normal precipitation for the eastern part of the state, especially in the northeast.
-The March through May temperature projection indicates equal chances for below, normal and above normal temperatures for the north and central, with a slightly better chance for above normal temperatures in the south.
+- The 90-day precipitation outlook for March through May indicates equal chances for below, normal and above normal precipitation across the state.
+The March through May temperature projection indicates a slight tilt for above normal temperatures except for the northeast.